octabytes/blog/content/posts/superset/how-to-secure-apache-superset-with-oauth2/index.md

 ---
-draft: true
+draft: false
 title: "How to Secure Apache Superset with OAuth2"
-date: "2024-11-23"
+date: "2024-11-20"
-description: "This guide will explain how to set up OAuth2 authentication in Apache Superset.
-OAuth2 is a popular open standard used for access delegation, allowing users to log in securely using third-party providers like Google or GitHub.
-By integrating OAuth2 into your Superset instance, you can streamline the login process, ensure"
+description: "This guide explains how to set up OAuth2 authentication in Apache Superset, allowing users to log in securely via third-party providers like Google or GitHub.
+It covers registration, configuration, and testing of OAuth2 integration, along with security measures and user attribute mapping."
-tags: []
+tags: [OAuth2, Apache Superset, authentication, Google login, GitHub login, security, Docker Compose, user management, token, OAuth2 provider, auto-registration, role-based access control, VS Code, configuration, API]
 categories: [Business Intelligence]
 cover:
   image: images/cover.png
   caption: "How to Secure Apache Superset with OAuth2"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-This guide will explain how to set up **OAuth2 authentication** in [Apache Superset](https://octabyte.io/open-source/superset?ref=blog.octabyte.io).
+This guide will explain how to set up **OAuth2 authentication** in [Apache Superset](https://octabyte.io/applications/business-intelligence/superset).
 OAuth2 is a popular open standard used for access delegation, allowing users to log in securely using third\-party providers like Google or GitHub.
 By integrating OAuth2 into your Superset instance, you can streamline the login process, ensure proper authentication, and improve user experience.
 In this tutorial, you’ll learn how to configure OAuth2 in your self\-hosted Superset instance, enabling users to log in with their preferred OAuth2 provider.

 ### Why Use OAuth2 for Apache Superset?